mouseless/learn-nuxt/configuration.md

 When generating in Nuxt, if there are pages in the route hierarchy that are not linked to the index, they are not generated.
-We add these pages to `generate.routes` to create them during generate.
+We add these pages to `nitro.prerender.routes` to create them during generate.
 See `.theme/nuxt.config.ts` for an example.

 ## Nitro Prerender Route